PrasadGautham/web-wrapper-delivery-app/docs/PRODUCTION_READINESS.md

 ### 4. Monitoring And Alert Ownership

-The code now exposes metrics and alert hooks, but real readiness still depends on:
+The code now exposes metrics, CSP reporting, and alert hooks, but real readiness still depends on:

 - who receives alerts
 - where metrics are scraped